Sensei-akin/Flight-scaper/README.md

 Personal flight scraper to notify me for good flight prices

-### A Python script that uses headless selenium chrome driver to scrape airline prices from Expedia Usage:
+### A Python script that uses headless selenium chrome driver to scrape airline prices from Expedia:

-* Requirement: python 2
+* Requirement: python 3
 * pip install selenium
 * Install a ChromeDriver
 * For more information about ChromeDriver installation please refer to https://intoli.com/blog/running-selenium-with-headless-chrome/